liuwill/daily-kata-2017/mineField.md

-A field of N x M squares is represented by N lines of exactly M characters each.
+A field of N posX M squares is represented by N lines of exactly M characters each.
 The character '*' represents a mine.
 The character '.' represents no-mine.

-Example input (a 3 x 4 mine-field of 12 squares,
+Example input (a 3 posX 4 mine-field of 12 squares,
 2 of which are mines)

 3 4